 Instead of detailing the translation from concrete to abstract syntax, we illustrate this translation with an example.
-There is an implementation of MLTS that includes a parser and a transpiler into $\lambda$ Prolog code: this system is available for online use and for downloading at https://trymlts.github.io [Gérard, Miller, and Scherer, 2018].
-The abstract syntax used in this section and in that implementation are different in detail.
-For presentation purposes, we use a simplified version of the abstract syntax of MLTS.
-For example, the $\lambda$ Prolog code in Figure 8 is the abstract syntax for the MLTS program for size given in Section 3.
+(A parser for MLTS and a transpiler into λ Prolog code is available for online use and for downloading at [52].)
+For example, the λ Prolog code in Figure 11 is the result of parsing and transpiling the MLTS program for size given in Section 3.

-The backslash (as infix notation) is also used in $\lambda$ Prolog to denote binders; the @ denotes the untyped $\lambda$ -calculus application; lam denotes the untyped $\lambda$ -calculus abstraction; recursive function definitions are encoded using the fixpt operator; the infix symbol ==> denotes a match rule; nab denotes the nab-quantifier; and all and all' are explicit universal quantification bindings for variables of arity 0 and 0 $\rightarrow$ 0, respectively.
-Finally, the concrete syntax (let x = t in s) is translated to the abstract syntax (let (x\ s) t).
+The backslash (as infix notation) is also used in λ Prolog to denote binders; the @ denotes the untyped λ -calculus application; lam denotes the untyped λ -calculus abstraction; recursive function definitions are encoded using the fixpt operator; the infix symbol ==> denotes a match rule; nab denotes ∇ -quantification; and all and all' are explicit universal quantification bindings for variables of arity 0 and $0 \rightarrow 0$, respectively.
+Finally, the concrete syntax (let x = t in s) is translated to the abstract syntax (let (x \ s) t).